-Imagine that winning the only thing you praise your child for as you’re playing the game.
+Imagine that winning is the only thing you praise your child for as you’re playing the game.
 Each step forward on the game board gets applause, and the winner gets to boast and dance.
 Meanwhile, you forget to praise her for other overlooked skills.

 When playing a game, praise her for any behavior you want to see continue, like:

 - handling a loss well